 Tiananmen Square, literally translated as “Square of the Gate of Heavenly Palace”, is a must-visit site in Beijing because of its history, cultural, and political significance.
 It is one of the biggest public squares in the whole world located on the core of the city’s north-south axis.

 The area of the present square is 440,000 square meters.
 Tiananmen is popular as a relaxing place for the locals to walk as well as unwind and fly kites.
-During the holidays, Tiananmen Square is covered with fresh flowers.
+During the holidays in China, Tiananmen Square is covered with fresh flowers.

 History of Tiananmen Square